The Closure Myth

 The Closure Myth: How the Death Penalty Fails Victims’ Families

 To be meaningful, justice should be swift and sure.
 The death penalty is neither.
-Capital punishment prolongs pain for victims’ families, dragging them through an agonizing and lengthy process that holds out the promise of an execution at the beginning, but often results in a different sentence in the end.
+Capital punishment can prolong pain for victims’ families, dragging them through an agonizing and lengthy process that holds out the promise of an execution at the beginning, but often results in a different sentence in the end.
 A life without parole sentence, on the other hand, begins as soon as victims’ families leave the courtroom and is served outside the spotlight of the news cameras.

 Justice Neither Swift Nor Sure